· Indexing in PubMed Central

 Preferred formats for the text and tables of your manuscript are Word DOC, RTF, XLS.
 LaTeX files are also accepted.
 Word and LaTex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 The text should be double-spaced throughout and with a minimum of 3 cm for left and right hand margins and 5 cm at head and foot.
 Text should be standard 10 or 12 point.
 All lines should be numbered on manuscripts using continuous line numbering.
 Figures, tables and Supplementary material should all be cited in the text in numerical order.

 The second page of the manuscript must contain only the abstract, which should accurately and concisely reflect the content of the article.
-The abstract should be of no more than 250 words (150 for ‘What is your diagnosis?’) and must be clearly written and comprehensive to readers before they come to read the paper.
+The abstract should be of no more than 250 words and must be clearly written and comprehensible to readers before they come to read the paper.

 For Case Reports, the Abstract should be structured with the following two subheadings: ‘Case summary’ and ‘Relevance and novel information’.
 For Case Series, the abstract should be structured with the following two subheadings: ‘Case series summary’, and ‘Relevance and novel information.’
 For Short Communications, the Abstract should be structured with the following four subheadings: ‘Objectives’, ‘Methods’, ‘Results’, and ‘Conclusions and relevance’.

 Abbreviations should be avoided and reference citations are not permitted.

 Any manuscripts submitted without a structured abstract will be returned to the author prior to peer review, thus delaying the evaluation process of the manuscript.